mheldman/obstacle/README.md

 Note that there is a problem with the extension module installation which requires the user to add the location of the extension pfas_core to the Python path.
 This can be done by writing `export PYTHONPATH=.`, where `.` is the path to your pfas_core extension in your installation of obstacle.
 For example, if your obstacle package was installed using anaconda3 your path might look like `~/anaconda3/lib/python2.7/site-packages/(egg name)/obstacle/pfas_core`.

 The `scratch_12.py` file is meant as a test for some of the solvers.
 It can run several examples for the PFAS method, the reduced space method, and the projected Newton method with different fine grid sizes.
+The best way to run the scratch file is to copy the file from your installation into a working directory (so that you can make changes) and run it from there.
 The examples themselves are contained in the file `diagnostics.py`.

 [1] Achi Brandt and Colin W. Cryer.
 Multigrid algorithms for the solution of linear complementarity problems
      arising from free boundary problems.
 Siam Journal on Scientific and Statistical Computing, 4(4):655–684, 1983.